 “Using single words to describe actions and objects quickly brings them to mind.
 When someone ‘stabs’ a straw into their drink we see it, but ‘pokes swiftly’ is not so clear.
 When a person ‘meanders’ it is more accurate than ‘walking slowly.’
 A man whose foot is described as a “hoof” is much more vivid that having “gnarled toes and sole.”

 Oftentimes copywriters are guilty of using two words where they could use one.
-Make sure that’s not you on your next landing page.
-A good first step to avoiding that is reading the Landing Page Copywriting for Maximum Conversion ebook.
+Make sure that’s not you on your next post-click landing page.
+A good first step to avoiding that is reading the post-click landing page Copywriting for Maximum Conversion ebook.

 Replace block text with bullet points and short paragraphs

 As studies from Vögele and others show, we have a natural tendency to ignore long copy until we’ve read just about every other word on the page — ones in headlines, subheads, and bulleted lists.

 The reason for this is simple: block text is intimidating.

 One heat map study, as Neil Patel describes, confirms the need for content to be organized into digestible chunks:

 “Evidently, people look at chunks,” he says.
 “This page isn’t necessarily a great example of a successful layout design.
 It does, however, illustrate the idea that people look at the headings with strong visual elements — central positioning, strong colors, and well-thought-out spatial organization.”

 Breaking long copy up into short, 2-3 sentence paragraphs, or into bold, bulleted lists will draw more attention from the people on your post-click landing page — and it’ll actually get read.

 Fact of the matter is, stock phrases are ruining your writing.